mikemac1/reading-notes-102/code-201/class-01.md

 - External JavaScript: found in a single file which several webpages can reference.
 This provides code reusability and adds speed to maintaining.
 - Inline JavaScript handlers: This is not recommended but the code is written inside a `script` element at a specific location on an HTML document.
 The reason it is not recommended is it makes it very difficult for developers to maintain as the project scale increases.

-## Things I want to know more about
+## Things I Want To Know More About

 ## Sources Utilized